upmaru/memovee-tama/tmdb-movie-browsing/querying.md

         }
       }
       ```

     - Step 2: Use the `search-index_query-and-sort-based-search` to search the movie by choosing the genre that closest matches the user's query and sort the results by `vote_average` in descending order and run the range query on the `vote_count`.
+In case the genre search returns no results you can fallback to text based search by using the `next` parameter.
+This will allow you to choose to do another search if this search returns no results.
       ```json
       {
+        "next": "maybe-fallback-to-text-based-search",
         "body": {
           "_source": [
             "id",